-After she left school she started working as a live sound engineer and organising concerts (Carnivalesque 2013) but she knew her place was on stage making the noise.
-She decided to move to Berlin to push herself as an artist and performer.
+After she left school she started working as a live sound engineer and organising concerts but she knew her place was on stage making the noise.
+This was when she decided to move to Berlin to push herself as an artist and performer.
 With regular trips to the UK, she recorded and album and single with Simon Rompani & Keith Clarke (Ain't Gonna Break & Shiver), supported artists such as Dodgy and The Beat then co - wrote a song with Jamie Freeman (Bad Girls).
-The most important thing that happened to her in this time was bringing her music to the street.
+She still says the most important thing that happened to her in this time was bringing her music to the street.

 Within each creation lies an undeniable ability and passion to create music that truly connects people.
 She willfully holds the mirror to reveal our loneliness and fears, yet provides a comforting hand and an understanding that is terrifyingly pure, healing and sublime.